rexologue/dendrotector/README.md

-- **Open-vocabulary detection** – GroundingDINO locates trees, shrubs and bushes based on the prompt `"tree . shrub . bush ."`, with configurable confidence thresholds for both bounding boxes and text logits. 【F:dendrotector/detector.py†L42-L62】【F:dendrotector/detector.py†L86-L109】
+- **Open-vocabulary detection** – GroundingDINO locates trees, shrubs and bushes based on the prompt `"tree . shrub . bush ."`, with configurable confidence thresholds for both bounding boxes and text logits.【F:dendrotector/detector.py†L42-L109】
-- **High-fidelity instance masks** – SAM 2 refines each detection into a binary mask and overlay, optionally selecting the best mask when multimask output is enabled. 【F:dendrotector/detector.py†L110-L158】【F:dendrotector/detector.py†L182-L216】
+- **High-fidelity instance masks** – SAM 2 refines each detection into a binary mask and overlay, optionally selecting the best mask when multimask output is enabled.【F:dendrotector/detector.py†L111-L157】【F:dendrotector/detector.py†L182-L216】
-- **Species suggestions** – A ViT-L/16 classifier fine-tuned on tree imagery returns the top-k most probable species for every instance, complete with confidences and an auto-capped `k` if fewer classes are available. 【F:dendrotector/species_identifier.py†L15-L70】
+- **Species suggestions** – A ViT-L/16 classifier fine-tuned on tree imagery returns the top-k most probable species for every instance, complete with confidences and an auto-capped `k` if fewer classes are available.【F:dendrotector/species_identifier.py†L15-L74】
-- **Geometric attributes** – Basic lean-angle estimation is calculated from each mask, allowing quick screening of tilt or fall risk. 【F:dendrotector/detector.py†L248-L321】
+- **Geometric attributes** – Basic lean-angle estimation is calculated from each mask, allowing quick screening of tilt or fall risk.【F:dendrotector/detector.py†L248-L321】
-- **Self-contained exports** – Each detection is written to its own `instance_XX/` directory with the mask, overlay, bbox crop, and structured `report.json` describing scores, geometry, and species hypotheses. 【F:dendrotector/detector.py†L160-L223】
+- **Self-contained exports** – Each detection is written to its own `instance_XX/` directory with the mask, overlay, bbox crop, and structured `report.json` describing scores, geometry, and species hypotheses.【F:dendrotector/detector.py†L160-L223】

 ## Project layout